Why Make Your Own Mainspring Oiling Tweezers

 What You Will Need to Make Your Own Mainspring Oiling Tweezers

-One small piece of chamois leather measuring around 2cm x 5cm.
-This can be from an old chamois leather you use on your car as long as it’s not too dirty to begin with.
-If you do not already have an old chamois leather at home to use then a cheap synthetic chamois leather option will suffice, like this:
+Old Chamois Leather – If you do not already have an old chamois leather at home to use then a cheap synthetic chamois leather option will suffice, like this:

-A pot of super glue or equivalent, something from Scotch or Loctite like this:
+Super Glue – Something from Scotch or Loctite like this: